1791 Naval Air Squadron

-1791 Naval Air Squadron (1791 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was formed on 15 March 1945 at HMS Daedalus, RNAS Lee-on-Solent as a Night Fighter squadron.
-It was equipped with Fairey Firefly NF.Mk I. The squadron joined HMS Puncher in June for deck landing practice but saw no action.
-Following V-J Day the squadron was disbanded on 23 September 1945 at HMS Ringtail, RNAS Burscough.
+1791 Naval Air Squadron (1791 NAS), sometimes called 1791 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was formed on 15 March 1945 at RNAS Lee-on-Solent, HMS Daedalus, Hampshire, as a Night Fighter squadron.
+It was equipped with Fairey Firefly NF.Mk I night fighter.
+The squadron joined the in June for deck landing practice but saw no action.
+Following V-J Day the squadron was disbanded on 23 September 1945 at RNAS Burscough, HMS Ringtail, Lancashire.

 History

 Night Fighter Squadron (1945)

 1792 Naval Air Squadron formed at RNAS Lee-on-Solent (HMS Daedalus), on 15 March 1945, as a night fighter squadron.
 It was equipped with Fairey Firefly NF.Mk I, a night fighter variant of the carrier-borne fighter, anti-submarine and reconnaissance aircraft, which was fitted with radar in a centre-line container.